-Professor Marianne Hester OBE (MA Oxon, PhD Leeds) holds the Chair in Gender, Violence and International Policy in the Centre for Gender and Violence Research at the School for Policy Studies, University of Bristol, and Patron of South Tyneside Women's Aid and Patron of Devon Rape Crisis.
+Professor Marianne Hester OBE (MA Oxon, PhD Leeds) holds the Chair in Gender, Violence and International Policy in the Centre for Gender and Violence Research at the School for Policy Studies, University of Bristol.
+She is Patron of South Tyneside Women's Aid and Patron of Devon Rape Crisis.

 She is a leading researcher of gender-based violence and has directed groundbreaking research on many aspects of violence, abuse and gender relations, including comparative research on child contact and domestic violence in Denmark and the UK, and comparing domestic violence in China and the UK, progression of doemstic violence and rape cases through the criminal justice system.
 Her work has directly influenced health, criminal justice and family policy and practice in the UK, Europe and other countries.
-Much of her research is comparative, focusing on the UK, China and Scandinavia.
-She is currently researching: male domestic violence victims and perpetrators accessing the health service; interventions with high risk male peratrators; progression of rape cases through the criminal justice system; and comparing attrition in domestic violence cases across Italy, Rumania, Spain and the UK.
+Much of her research is comparative, focusing on the UK, Europe, China and Scandinavia.
+She is currently researching: male domestic violence victims and perpetrators accessing the health service; interventions with high risk male peratrators; progression of rape cases through the criminal justice system and ISVAs; and comparing domestic violence perpetrator programmes across Europe.

 She has worked closely with a range of government departments and NGOs, e.g. as expert advisor to the NICE Programme Development Group (PDG) for guidance onPreventing and Reducing Domestic Violence between Intimate Partners, as Research Director to the Department of Health & National Institute for Mental Health ‘Victims of Violence and Abuse Prevention Programme’, as specialist advisor to the Home Affairs Select Committee on 'Domestic Violence, Forced Marriage and ‘Honour’-based violence', and as NSPCC Professor of Child Sexual Exploitation.
 She has been visiting Professor at the University of Uppsala, Sweden, the China University of Political Science and Law, Beijing, and the Nordic Institute of East Asian Studies, Copenhagen, and the University of Winnipeg, Canada.